 In May 1997, we signed a teaming agreement with Lockheed Martin Corporation to jointly develop and market SOCRATES® based products.
 This agreement expired in May 2007 and our relationship with Lockheed Martin has terminated.
 The agreement stipulated that we serve as prime contractor and Lockheed Martin Corporation as subcontractor in the development and any deployment of our SOCRATES® wake vortex sensor.
-We have been increasing our capability to continue without Lockheed Martin.
-This may require the hiring of additional personnel, and/or consultants with subject matter expertise.
-We are also exploring possible strategic partnering relationships.
-There can be no assurance that these efforts to replace our past reliance on Lockheed Martin will be successful.
+To maintain our capability to continue without Lockheed Martin will require us to hire additional personnel, and/or consultants with subject matter expertise or enter into strategic partnering relationships.
+There can be no assurance that we will be able to replace our past reliance on Lockheed Martin.